Galactic Empires

-Galactic Empires is a science fiction collectible card game that was published by Companion Games in 1994 until the company's bankruptcy in 1997.
+Galactic Empires is an out-of-print collectible card game with a science fiction theme.
+It was published by Companion Games in 1994 until the company's bankruptcy in 1997.

 Publication history

 Following the success of the first collectible card game (CCG), Wizards of the Coast's Magic: The Gathering in 1993, Galactic Empires by Companion Games was one of the "first wave" of CCGs that followed.
 The first cards, which can be difficult to find, were designed by Carl Schulte, with writing by Schulte and John Hammer, and art direction by Richard Rausch and Edward Beard Jr., and were released in August 1994.
 These cards were all reprinted in Series II Primary Edition released in December 1994, which consisted of 421 cards sold in 55-card starter decks and 12-card booster packs.

 Companion Games filed for Chapter 11 bankruptcy in early 1996 and continued to release products during its reorganization.
 Numerous expansion sets and a revised core set (Series U Universe Edition) were released over the following two years; this ended abruptly when the company filed for Chapter 7 bankruptcy in May 1997.
 Designer Carl Schulte had expressed hope that Component Game Systems would purchase Companion Games and continue the game, but this did not happen.

 Of the 3208 cards that were printed, several hundred were promotional cards, some of which are difficult to obtain today.
 By the time of the game's demise, at least 40 different empires (and 16 distinct "tribes" of one empire, the Indirigan Nomads) had been printed in varying numbers and levels of playability.